 SAGE_PROVIDER=chatgpt

-Take the red pill.
 You have SAGE memory tools.
 Use sage_turn every reply to build persistent memory.

 sage-gui mcp.